bakare-dev/lusc_voting_api/README.md

     - **CLOUDINARY_URL**: URL for Cloudinary.
     - **CLOUDINARY_CLOUD_NAME**: Cloud name for Cloudinary.

+5. Go to config/main.settings.js and update client url value

+6. Go to utils/Authentication.js and update election expirationdate

 ### First Run Instructions

 Upon the first run of the application, follow these steps: